Lucy Culliton

-Lucy Culliton (born 1966) is an Australian artist, based in Hartley.
+Lucy Culliton (born 1966) is an Australian artist, based in Bibbenluke.
 She is known for her paintings of landscapes and still life.

 Early life and education

 Culliton was born in Sydney in 1966.
 She studied fine art at the National Art School, graduating in 1996.

 Career

 Culliton joined the Ray Hughes Gallery in 1999 and is currently represented by King Street Gallery on William.
 She is a regular finalist in the Archibald, Wynne and Sulman Prizes.
 Her work is represented in the collections of the National Gallery of Australia and Parliament House, Canberra, as well as in many private collections.
 She lives and works in Bibbenluke, on the NSW Monaro.